sled dog equipment

 Canicross as a sport

-For many, canicrossning is the easiest way to start sledding.
+For many, canicross is the easiest way to start sledding.
 In the canicross, the dog advances so that the dog pulls the runner.
 The dog has a suitable sled dog harness and the human has a Canicross belt on the hip.
 There is always a flexible bungee line in between, which dampens jolts.

 In the canicross, the so-called the weakest link is usually the runner, because the dog mainly moves at the speed that the runner can run.
 Of course, you can get considerable pulling help from the dog, but compared to other sled sports, the dog's pulling ability is not as decisive in dog racing.
 It is therefore easy to practice the sport even at the competition level with a wide variety of dogs of many sizes.
-Of course, many do canicrossning without competitive goals: it's an easy way to improve both your own and your dog's fitness.
+Of course, many do canicross without competitive goals: it's an easy way to improve both your own and your dog's fitness.
 The dog is an excellent pacer and working together gives a whole new boost to normal jogging!

 Getting started in Canicross

 With some dogs, pulling starts to flow quite naturally, while others may have to be encouraged to pull more.
 If you want your dog to become a reliable puller who doesn't stop after smells or other disturbances, it's worth practicing pulling just like any other new skill.
-You should start the canicrossning hobby in moderation.
+You should start the canicross hobby in moderation.
 Pulling the runner is hard for the dog, so initially the distances are only tens or hundreds of meters.
 When you don't let the dog get tired too much, it keeps its enthusiasm for running.

 When can you start the canicross?

 You can start practicing direction, start and stop commands already with the puppy during daily walks (and continue to reinforce them throughout the dog's life).
 However, the dog must be fully grown and healthy for actual pulling training.
-It is good to have some kind of basic fitness for both the dog and the runner as a basis for starting canicrossning.
+It is good to have some kind of basic fitness for both the dog and the runner as a basis for starting canicross.
 The runner's physique is also put to a different test in the sport than when running without traction, so it would be good to have the supporting muscles and running technique in order to prevent sports injuries.
 This is especially emphasized when running with large, strongly pulling dogs - with smaller dogs, the effect of the pull is naturally smaller.

 Equipment in good condition from the beginning

 Whenever the dog is pulled, the equipment must be in good condition: the right size pulling harness for the dog, a flexible pulling cord and a foot-looped pulling belt for the runner.
 So don't get carried away with the idea that you will get the right equipment when you first start the sport.
 The right equipment is a safety factor for both you and your dog.
-For example, improperly fitting sled dog harnesses can also quickly reduce the dog's motivation for the entire sport. canicrossning equipment is also multi-purpose: often the same running belt and elastic sling can also be used for everyday walks and camping/hiking.
+For example, improperly fitting sled dog harnesses can also quickly reduce the dog's motivation for the entire sport. canicross equipment is also multi-purpose: often the same running belt and elastic sling can also be used for everyday walks and camping/hiking.
 Read more about the equipment below.

-find the best equipment for canicrossning here
+find the best equipment for canicross here

 Elementary exercises